 My name’s Daniel Cochran.
-Long-term season ticket holder at Middlesbrough FC, singer-songwriter in various folk-horrorish bands such as By Toutatis and Belly of Paris, travelling English teacher and blogger at @statuesofbudapest.
+Long-term season ticket holder at Middlesbrough FC, singer-songwriter in various folk-horrorish bands such as By Toutatis and Belly of Paris, travelling journalist (Time Out, The National) and blogger at @northeaststatues.

 After leaving England and my beloved Boro behind in 2013, I realised that I was going to have to reconcile myself to picking a team in my new home on the island of Bahrain.

 I’d never had to choose a team before (having Boro cruelly foisted upon me as a youngster), but short of stumping up the £400 quid flight home every other weekend I was left without much choice.
 I missed going to games.
 I missed the cynicism and camaraderie, the moments of joy, even the post-defeat bus ride home.
 I needed a substitute club.
 It wouldn’t be cheating.
 I wouldn’t get too involved.
 Just a dalliance – nothing more.